OctopusDeploy/docs/docs/guides/elastic-and-transient-environments/cleaning-up-environments.md

-## Troubleshooting automatic environment clean up
+## Troubleshooting automatic environment clean up {#Cleaningupenvironments-Troubleshootingautomaticenvironmentcleanup}

 Troubleshoot automatic machine deletion by accessing the log from the *Diagnostics* screen in the *Configuration* area, and any failures to clean up a given machine will be shown in the [Audit log](http://docs.octopusdeploy.com/display/OD/Auditing):